Getting your site started

 Mainly used for tech based businesses providing internet services, but often misused by various other types of organisation.

-As with .net, this is mainly used by chartities and also wrongly used by non-charitable organisations.
+As with .net, this is mainly used by charities and also wrongly used by non-charitable organisations.
 Not good for SEO.

 There are many more TLDs, such as .tv, .media, .biz……

-Choosing one that is alligned to your business / content is of importance if your site is reliant on SEO.
+Choosing one that is aligned to your business / content is of importance if your site is reliant on SEO.

 Sign up and book your site name via this link.